China: Hong Kong Baptist University Exchange

 Students are expected to register for a minimum of 12 HKBU credits per semester.
 They can select from a wide variety of disciplines offering courses taught in English including: Business, Cinema and Television, Communications, Economics, Geography, History, Humanities, Information Systems Management, Journalism, Political Science, Religion, Philosophy, Social Sciences, Sociology, and more.

 HKBU also offers a variety of Chinese cultural courses as well as beginning and intermediate courses in Mandarin.

 HKBU offers a 5-week summer program in July.
 Participating students may choose from over 30 courses in the areas of Business, Communication, Economics, English, Film, Finance, History, Journalism, Marketing, Religion, Science and Sociology.
 All courses are taught in English and participants will earn up to 6 credits on the program.

-You can read more about the HKBU Summer Program 2019.
-For details on the courses offered, click here.
+You can read more about the HKBU Summer Program here.
+To be considered for this exchange program, start your OGO application here.